 (4) If schooling or occupational training extends beyond the age of 25 through no fault of the Pastor or the child, then child allowance is paid for the proven period of such extension.

-(5) If a child is permanently unable to work as a result of physical or mental disability child allowance is paid irrespective of the age of the child if the disability became apparent before it reached the age of 25 or if it became apparent within the period of extension in terms of paragraph (4).
+(5) If a child is permanently unable to work as a result of physical or mental disability child allowance is paid irrespective of the age of the child if the disability became apparent before it reached the age of 25 or if it became apparent within the period of extension in terms of Section 35(4).

 (6) After the child reaches the age of 18 child allowance will only be paid if the child’s income does not exceed three times the monthly child allowance.